Shyyauu/TransNow/README.md

 # TransNow

-An app for learning languages through reading.
-Record your progress and favorite stories.
+Application for learning languages through reading.
+Learn more vocabulary by reading short stories with a moral.